 This information can be crucial before you even begin your talks.
 If the right people aren’t sitting at the table, then the whole negotiation might become unnecessarily derailed before you even start.

 Agents are people who represent the interests of the principal decision makers.
-They act on the principal's behalf with varying degrees of authority.
-They are employed in negotiations specifically because of their expertise, specialized knowledge, and experience.
+They act on the principal’s behalf with varying degrees of authority.
+Negotiation Agents are employed in negotiations specifically because of their expertise, specialised knowledge, and experience.

 There are two types of agents who represent principal parties and their interests.
 The first type is the independent representative.
 Some examples would include a real estate agent, or a broker who negotiates the buying and selling of goods and services on behalf of another party.
 The second type of agent is a non independent representative.
 This type of agent works directly for a company or oganization.
 An example would be a company’s purchasing department whose staff negotiates the lease or acquisition of supplies or equipment.
 Another example would be a union representative acting on behalf of a union.

 The agent’s know-how is clearly the most constructive reason why they are employed by decision makers to best represent their interests.
 The other side of the coin reveals that agents may have other self-serving interests of their own.
 These contrary interests might be in conflict with the the aims of the people who engage their services.
 Let’s unravel this tangle. so that we are aware of potential contrary interests that agents might bring to the table.

 Independent Agents – Be Cautious

 Independent agents must be compensated for their services.
 Many of these independent agents earn their income through commissions.
 The more an agent sells, then the more they earn in commission.
 It is not uncommon for an independent agent to inflate the sale to increase their commission.